budgefeeney/OttomanDiviner/README.md

-# Ottoman Diviner of Sales Practices
+# Ottoman Diviner of Sales Performance

 This peculiarly named project provides a suite of services for helping retailers build out their apps.